 - TRICARE Prime is a managed care option primarily offered for active duty service members, with comprehensive coverage offered.
 Some retired military members may also qualify for this coverage, but active duty members are automatically eligible.
 The plan offers a lower out-of-pocket cost, and in many cases, the plan requires referrals to see eligible service area providers, much like an HMO.

-- TRICARE Standard/Extra is a fee-for-service option for non-active duty service members.
-Although out-of-pocket costs for this coverage is higher, there is no referral requirement, and more freedom and options for providers are available, allowing the plan to function more like a PPO (Preferred Provider Organization).
+- TRICARE Select is a fee-for-service option for non-active duty service members.
+Although out-of-pocket costs for this coverage are higher, there is no referral requirement, and more freedom and options for providers are available, allowing the plan to function more like a PPO (Preferred Provider Organization).
 This option also has the added benefit of covering insureds while they travel overseas.

-- TRICARE Reserve Select (TRS) is a plan which functions similarly to TRICARE Standard, but is only for military reservists and National Guard members.
+- TRICARE Retired Reserves (TRR) is a plan which functions similarly to TRICARE Select, but is only for retired reserve and National Guard members.
 These individuals must not be under eligibility for other TRICARE coverage.

 Who is eligible?